 - What if they knew what pages they visited and what they were interested in?

 - What if they could pull that data from Google Analytics without code or scripts?

 - What if they could pull that data from with our own code without Google Analytics?

 Could we build a tool that did this and would connect with sales and marketing tools they were already using (like Google Analytics, SalesForce, Mailchimp, and LinkedIn Sales Navigator)?

 We also realized that existing methods to access that information left a lot to be desired:

 - They were so complicated and technical that only a developer could deploy them—sales and marketing teams just weren’t going out of their way to get this done.

 - They isolated and siloed data in their own system.
-We noticed sales and marketing teams really relied on Google Analytics, so we built our tool to work on top of Google Analytics.
+We noticed sales and marketing teams really relied on Google Analytics, so first, we built our tool to work on top of Google Analytics.
 Then, created our own tracking script without Google Analytics for better data quality.

 - They didn’t fit into the daily lives of the marketers and salespeople the products were supposedly built for.